rcc-uchicago/user-guide/docs/tutorials/kicp_tutorial.md

 # KICP Tutorial

 !!!
 Note
-    This page was migrated from the previous User Guide with minor editing.
-Some details may now be deprecated.
+    This page was migrated from the previous user guide with minimal editing.
+Some details may now be out of date.
 See the main sections of this guide for the most up-to-date content.

 The KICP has exclusive access to a number of compute nodes associated with the RCC Midway cluster.
 KICP users access those nodes through the same login nodes and